October 10, 2024

 Instead of updating your bids multiple times a day, update them once a week.
 The objective should be to create a happy medium between income and ROAS while maintaining a good ad ranking.

+For example, if you consistently rank second in search results, it may not be worth it to increase your bids.
 But take care not to go too high or too low with your bid.
 Generally, a bid modification of 10% to 30% is proven to be the most successful.

 Other criteria like CTR, Quality Score, and negative search phrases can all have an impact on your ad position.
+If one of your ads is underperforming, suspend it to see if it affects your ROAS.

 What Is an Automated Bidding Strategy?

 Google's automated bidding (artificial intelligence) technology allows you to choose a plan and tweak it to meet your objectives.
+Unlike manual bidding, in which you retain control, automated bidding implies entrusting your offers to Google.

 The AI will examine your bids and user data to identify search terms with high-purchase intent.